pintowar/sudoscan-web/README.md

 ## Project Info

+This is a web version of the [Sudoscan Project](https://github.com/pintowar/sudoscan).
+The main engine uses Sudoscan's libs on the server side while a Typescript/React client uses webcam + websockets to solve Sudoku Puzzles given a Puzzle image.

 This is a toy project for educational purpose.
 I usually use this project to explore some JVM/Kotlin libs, new Gradle features/plugins, AI libs and CI pipes (using github actions).